-If your gift is for a young person, you'll need to provide their personal information such as name, date of birth, address, and Social Security number.
+In general, to get coverage for a child you'll need to provide their personal information, such as name, date of birth, address, and Social Security number.
 Your responsibility is to make regular premium payments to keep the policy active until the child reaches adulthood.
 After that, you can transfer ownership of the policy to them or continue to take care of the policy for them with their permission.

 Transferring ownership of your life policy

-This entails making another person both owner and beneficiary of your policy.
+As the owner, you can make someone else both the owner and beneficiary of your coverage.
 When you pass away, the new owner will receive the full cash payout.
 Transferring ownership usually happens with permanent policies, such as universal life (UL) insurance.
-It’s important to mention that you may need to keep contributing with premiums after the transfer, to maintain the policy in force.
+It’s important to mention that you may need to keep contributing with premiums after the transfer to maintain the policy in force.
 You’ll want to talk with your insurance advisor about the transfer details of your policy.

 Benefits of giving someone a life insurance policy